UConn Quantum Alliance

 Our Mission: To lead quantum science & technology at UConn and beyond through collaborative research, bold innovation, and transformative education — shaping the future of academia, industry, and society.

-78 faculty across disciplines convene through the Alliance to advance quantum science and technology in three research domains.
+78 faculty across disciplines convene through the Alliance to advance quantum science and technology within three research clusters.

 Quantum in the News